-Thus the nondegenerate coverage probability $1-\alpha$ lives at the design level, as the unconditional mean of the coverage indicator, while the degenerate $\{0,1\}$ values arise upon conditioning on the data $X$.
-Both are internal to the same model: they are simply $Z$ viewed with respect to different $\sigma$–fields.
+where the inner expectation is the degenerate conditional from \eqref{eq:degenerate-conditional}.
+Thus, the design-level coverage probability $1 - \alpha$ is recovered by averaging those $\{0,1\}$ values over the sampling distribution of $X$.
+Both layers are internal to the same model: they are simply $Z$ viewed with respect to different $\sigma$--fields.
 In particular, they apply to \emph{all} intervals generated by the procedure, regardless of whether we have already observed the corresponding data or not.